 Dungeon Art Studio - Tips for Painting in the Basement

 My art studio is in my home, which is ideal for me as someone who works full-time remotely and as a mother to a young child.
 The part that could be better is that my art studio must be in the basement.
 The rest of the house has shared spaces and bedrooms, so this is the only free space available to me that also provides privacy.
 Privacy isn't even that important to me; it's the ability to make and leave a mess while working on a body of work.
+Which is particularly tricky when you have a young child.

 Do you also use your basement as an art studio?
 Are you jealous of the social media-ready, bright, and breezy art studios you see on other accounts?